 - (a) Chapters from the book José A Gómez-Ibáñez, William B. Tye and Clifford Winston (eds.)
 Essays in Transportation Economics and Policy: A Handbook in Honor of John R. Meyer, Washington D.C.: Brookings Institution.
 There is no need to purchase a hard copy.
-It is available as a free e-book through Northwestern University Library: - site.ebrary.com.turing.library.northwestern.edu/lib/northwestern/detail.action?docID=10063824 - (b) Posted in Canvas.
+It is available as a free e-book through Northwestern University Library: site.ebrary.com.turing.library.northwestern.edu/lib/northwestern/detail.action?docID=10063824 - (b) Included in the course packet (readings closely tied to lectures) - (c) Posted in Canvas.